mviereck/x11docker/README.md

 ## Sound
 Sound is possible with options `--pulseaudio` and `--alsa`.
-(Some background information is given in [x11docker wiki about sound for docker containers.](https://github.com/mviereck/x11docker/wiki/Pulseaudio-sound-over-TCP-or-with-shared-socket))
  - For pulseaudio sound with `--pulseaudio` you need `pulseaudio` on host and in image.
  - For ALSA sound with `--alsa` you can specify the desired sound card with e.g. `--env ALSA_CARD=Generic`.
 Get a list of available sound cards with `aplay -l`.
+ - Some background information is given in [x11docker wiki about sound for docker containers.](https://github.com/mviereck/x11docker/wiki/Pulseaudio-sound-over-TCP-or-with-shared-socket)

 ## Webcam
 Webcams on host can be shared with option `--webcam`.
  - If webcam application in image fails, install `mesa-utils` (debian) or `mesa-demos` (arch) in image.
  - `cheese` is not recommended.
 It needs `--systemd` and `--privileged`.
 Privileged setup is a no-go.
  - `guvcview` needs `--pulseaudio` or `--alsa`.
+ - Some background information is given in [x11docker wiki about webcam for docker containers.](https://github.com/mviereck/x11docker/wiki/Sharing-webcam-with-container)

 ## Printer
 Printers on host can be provided to container with option `--printer`.
  - It needs CUPS on host, the default printer server for most linux distributions.
  - The container needs package `libcups2` (debian) or `libcups` (arch).
+ - Some background information is given in [x11docker wiki about CUPS printer for docker containers.](https://github.com/mviereck/x11docker/wiki/CUPS-printer-in-container)

 ## Language locales
 x11docker provides option `--lang $LANG` for flexible language locale settings.